-Recent, impending or proposed changes to regulatory architecture and the impact harmonisation.
+Recent, impending or proposed changes to regulatory architecture and the impact

+The current Prospectus Directive, which was adopted in 2003 and revised in 2009, will be replaced by a new Prospectus Regulation from the EU.
+This Prospectus Regulation enters into effect in three phases and aims to create a capital markets union by further increasing harmonisation.
 The new Prospectus Regulation will enter into effect in its entirety on 21 July 2019.
-However, some parts have already entered into effect on 20 July 2017 and some parts will enter into effect on 21 July 2018.
+However, some parts have already entered into effect on 20 July 2017 and on 21 July 2018.
 The new Prospectus Regulation specifies, with greater clarity, the amount of information required in order to make prospectuses shorter and clearer.